-If you’re a property manager or owner, you know how important it is to have an intercom system at your building’s entrance.
-Intercom systems have been around for over a century, facilitating property access and securing buildings.
+You know how important it is to have an intercom system at your building’s entrance.
 In many cases, intercom hardware must be installed outside, at the property’s front door or gate.
 So, when purchasing or replacing your building’s entry system, you may need to choose an outdoor intercom system, which is specifically designed to withstand all types of weather conditions.

 In this post, we dive into the specifics of outdoor intercom systems.
 We discuss what they are, how they work, and what kinds of benefits they offer.
 Read on to learn all about outdoor intercoms and how to choose the right one for your property.

 - Choosing the best system for your property

 What is an outdoor intercom system?